Does Your Body Need a Break?

-It's not that your muscles weakened overnight (the horror!), but that your central nervous system, the processing centre of the body that controls responses, receiving and sending messages from other parts of the body, is overloaded, says Watkins.
-"If your nervous system simply hasn't recovered from the stressors it experienced the day before, your brain can't send messages to your muscles as quickly as it normally would, and that can cause a lag in speed, or for reps to feel a little heavier".
+It's not that your muscles weakened overnight (the horror!).
+It's that your central nervous system—the processing centre that controls responses, receiving and sending messages from other parts of the body—is overloaded, says Watkins.
+"If your nervous system simply hasn't recovered from the stressors it experienced the day before, your brain can't send messages to your muscles as quickly as it normally would and that can cause a lag in speed or reps to feel a little heavier".

 3. You're having trouble sleeping.

 "Overtraining can put your mind and body on high alert and in a constant state of restlessness", says Penhollow.
 And it sets you up for difficulties falling asleep, restlessness during sleep and less sleep overall, a report in Frontiers in Physiology indicates.

 Considering that sleep may actually be the single most important factor in exercise recovery, according to a review published in the International Journal of Sports Medicine, prioritising it over your seventh workout of the week is actually more likely to help you progress in the long run.

 4. You're cringing at the thought of working out.

 Excessive training doesn't just result in physical fatigue, it can cause mental fatigue too, a study published in Current Biology found.
 And pushing yourself to do that workout you're dreading might set you back further.
 "Research shows mental fatigue is associated with impaired performance as well as lack of physical effort and stamina", says Penhollow.
 Giving yourself a rest day instead can help you tackle your next sesh at 100 percent.

 5. Your muscles are randomly cramping.